 Interstate 280 Iowa / Illinois

-Within Illinois, I-280 travels generally east-west while paralleling the Rock River.
-A freeway spur, Illinois 92 / Centennial Expressway, connects the bypass with Downtown Rock Island from Exit 11.
-East from there and the Jumer’s Casino complex, Interstate 280 continues through the village of Milan to Quad City International Airport (MLI).
+Within Illinois, I-280 travels generally from west to east while paralleling the Rock River.
+A freeway spur, Illinois Route 92 / Centennial Expressway, connects the bypass with Downtown Rock Island from Exit 11.
+East from there and the Bally’s Quad Cities Casino & Hotel complex, Interstate 280 continues through the village of Milan to Quad City International Airport (MLI).

 Just north of the airport is the cloverleaf interchange joining I-280 with Interstate 74.
-The two overlap along a 9.4 mile exit less stretch to the eastern terminus with Interstate 80 and the I-74 turn south toward Galesburg and Peoria.
+The two overlap along a 9.4 mile long exit less stretch east to the Big X Interchange joining I-74 with I-80/IL 110 (Chicago Kansas City Expressway).
+There I-74 turns south toward Galesburg and Peoria.

-A numbering change was proposed by the state of Illinois in 1991 to renumber existing Interstate 280 as Interstate 80, change existing I-80 to Interstate 74, and redesignate the north-south section of I-74 (including the twin suspension bridges) as Interstate 174.
-This action was not considered by AASHTO at their Special Committee on U.S. Route Numbering meeting on June 10, 1991 because the state of Iowa did not submit companion applications.
+A designation change was proposed by the state of Illinois in 1991 to renumber existing I-280 as Interstate 80, change existing I-80 to Interstate 74, and redesignate the north to south section of I-74, including the twin suspension bridges, as Interstate 174.
+This action was not considered by the American Association of State Highway and Transportation Officials (AASHTO) at their Special Committee on U.S. Route Numbering meeting on June 10, 1991 because the state of Iowa did not submit companion applications.